-Finding children’s board books at the local library were my way into the Icelandic language.
+Finding children’s board books at the local library helped me beging to decipher the Icelandic language.
 Through them I understood colors, animal names, and sounds.
 Photographing and altering captivating, color-coordinated subjects from around the town, I used bewildering placements to echo the emotions I had when trying to communicate in Iceland.
 These ideas are expressed through the creation of my own board book.

 8” x 8” board book

-When in a public space with my mother I often felt as if I had little to no power to control what materialized around me if a seizure struck.
-Strangers panicked, callin emergency services that were unnecessary.
+Up until I was 15, my mother had epilepsy.
+When in a public space with her I often felt as if I had little to no power to control what materialized around me if a seizure struck.
+Strangers panicked, calling emergency services that were unnecessary.
 It was as if roles reversed, placing me as parent while parent became child.
 Yet, I was still perceived as a child.

 My process in developing this product began by photographing forms within nearby trees.
 From those photos, I pulled out faces seen in the bark.
-The imperfect, atypical, endearing face chosen reinforced the vulnerability I wanted the character to project.
-This backpack contains a blanket that informs a nervous crowd about a transpiring seizure.
-Empowering the child by giving them a voice.
+The imperfect, atypical, endearing face I chose reinforced the vulnerability I wanted the character to project.

 Backpack 8” x 13” x 3”